Contract said ‘no encumbrances’ but this is Thailand, the scammers are Brits and officials are ‘in their pocket’

 ‘Say anything and I’ll sue!’

-By then the Smiths had discovered that buyers in another eight properties in Jomtien Park Villas had also had mortgages attached to their new homes and these had been done in co-operation with the Land Registry Department.
+By then the Smiths had discovered that buyers in other properties in Jomtien Park Villas had also had mortgages attached to their new homes and these had been done in co-operation with the Land Registry Department.

-With no money forthcoming from the swindled buyers Bushe and his Thai partner Mrs Sopa Thapang had the properties seized and auctioned by the Jomtien Land Execution Department– and the only people at the auction were Mr. Bushe and Mrs Thapang.
+With no money forthcoming from the swindled buyers, Bushe and his Thai partner Mrs Sopa Thapang had the properties made the subject of an order of execution (for debt) and auctioned by the Jomtien Land Execution Department– and the only people at the auction were Mr. Bushe and Mrs Thapang.

 “We originally took legal action against Gillen and were awarded over 11 million.
 But that was a complete waste of time and had told Harper that because Gillen had no money.
 We were told we should have sued for the property.